Carel Frederik Krahmer de Bichin: Battle of Waterloo

 Now the action unfolded that is depicted in Jan Hoynck van Papendrecht's painting, entitled De rijdende artillerie komt in stelling (The horse artillery unlimbers).
 He immediately engaged a French battery near La Haye Sainte that was enfilading the British artillery at the time, forcing it out of position.
 Next the battery started pouring a murderous fire into the French Middle Guard division, cutting lanes through its columns.
 When next the Detmers brigade performed a bayonet attack on the French Guards, Krahmer came forward to support it under the direction of Major Van der Smissen.
 As a consequence the French Guards faltered and eventually broke.
 This was the turning point in the battle.
 During the action, Krahmer's battery lost 27 men dead and 21 wounded.

 Later career

+Depiction of the death of Captain Krahmer de Bichin in Brussels during the September Days of the Belgian Revolution in 1830.

 For his action Krahmer was given the Knight's Cross 4th class of the Military William Order on 18 July 1815.
 He next took part in the final campaign of the Allied army in northern France until the fall of Paris.

 In the early 1820s Krahmer wrote the words for the regimental song of the Belgo-Dutch horse artillery: Nous sommes tous de francs lurons (We are all likely lads).

 On 1 August 1826 Krahmer was promoted to major of horse artillery.
 He took part in the opening stage of the Dutch campaign to suppress the Belgian Revolution militarily in August 1830.
 He died in action during bloody street fighting in Brussels, on 23 September 1830.